-Or weight, free of oedema.
+^{}Or weight, free of pedema.

-Examples of simple toys (adapted from WHO guidelines)
+Annexure 20: Examples of simple toys (Adapted from WHO guidelines)

 Ring on a string (from 6 months)

 Thread cotton reels and other small objects (e.g, cut from the neck of plastic bottles) on to a String.
 Tie the string in a ring.
 Leaving a long piece of string hanging.